Sick Building Syndrome

-1986 Reginald B. Simmons, an employee of Healthy Buildings International (HBI), an environmental consulting company used by the Tobacco Institute started to encourage businesses not to ban smoking but to look for other causes of air pollution.
+1986 Reginald B. Simmons, an employee of Healthy Buildings International (HBI), started to encourage businesses not to ban smoking but to look for other causes of air pollution.
 He later gave courtroom testimony in which he told how the industry applied the notion of "Sick Building Syndrome" to deflect attention from secondhand smoke.
 Gray Robertson, owner of HBI, frequently used the term "Sick Building Syndrome," and with the tobacco industry's assistance and funding, widely promoted this "syndrome" throughout the United States to deflect attention from tobacco smoke as a point source of indoor air pollution as cause of illness for people inhabiting buildings.

 Reginald Simmons worked for HBI in 1986, when the company first started associating with the Tobacco Institute.
 He noted that HBI experienced a vast increase in workload after that time, hiring and training many more workers to inspect buildings all over the world.
 Simmons described the ground rules that were laid down for sampling air in all of the buildings inspected for the Tobacco Institute: